Frequently Asked Questions About Panorama™

 Most women who have the Panorama test will find out their baby is at low risk for the conditions tested.
 This means that the chance of the baby having one of these conditions is very low, which can be reassuring.
 When the test result shows a high risk, it is important to talk with your healthcare provider about your next steps.

 Natera understands that prenatal testing is an important decision for expecting mothers and their families.
 For this reason, Natera strives to make this test affordable for all patients and has developed a variety of programs to assist with paying for this test.
-More information for expecting mothers both with and without private health insurance, or with Medicaid or TriCare can be found in Patient Access Programs.
+For information about options for patients on Medicaid, Tricare, patients without coverage, or who may need assistance with paying for Panorama or the Panorama Microdeletion Screen, please contact Natera at 650-249-9090.

 We're Here For You